 “Accompanying this bakery process has been slow, deliberate and exciting,” says John Kohner, trip leader and member of the Seeds of Support board.
 “A bakery business is complex.
 Business plans need to be drafted.
 People need to be trained to bake and deliver the bread.
 Good policies and practices need to be put into place.”
 While financial assistance is planned to assist in the startup of the operations, says Kohner, “the bakery needs to sustain itself in the future.”

-Seeds of Support will make its next trip to Jacmel over Labor Day 2017 to help the business implementation process along.
-Future mission trip participants will witness first-hand the bakery’s development and its effect on the community.
+Future mission trip participants will witness first-hand, and help strengthen, the bakery’s development and its effect on the community.

 For a video about the operations of the bakery, click here.